freeletics/RxRedux/README.md

 A Side Effect is a function of type `(Observable<Action>, StateAccessor<State>) -> Observable<Action>`.
 **So basically it's Actions in and Actions out.**
 You can think of a `SideEffect` as a use case in clean architecture: It should do just one job.
-Every SideEffect can trigger multiple `Actions` (remember it returns `Observable<Action>`) which go through the `Reducer` but can also trigger other `SideEffects` registered for the corresponding `Action`.
+Every `SideEffect` can trigger multiple `Actions` (remember it returns `Observable<Action>`) which go through the `Reducer` but can also trigger other `SideEffects` registered for the corresponding `Action`.
-Also an `Action` can have a `payload`.
-For example if you load some data from backend you emit the loaded data as an `Action` like `data class DataLoadedAction (val data : FooData)`.
+An `Action` can also have a `payload`.
+For example, if you load some data from backend, you emit the loaded data as an `Action` like `data class DataLoadedAction (val data : FooData)`.
 The mantra an Action is a command to do something is still true: in that case it means data is loaded, do with it "something".

 # StateAccessor
-Whenever a `SideEffect` needs to know the current State it can use `StateAccessor` to grab the latest state from Redux Store.
-StateAccessor is basically just a function `() -> State` to grab the latest State anytime you need it.
+Whenever a `SideEffect` needs to know the current State it can use `StateAccessor` to grab the latest state from Redux Store. `StateAccessor` is basically just a function `() -> State` to grab the latest State anytime you need it.

 # Usage
 Let's create a simple Redux Store for Pagination: Goal is to display a list of `Persons` on screen.
 Plus one can